AlexSchrader/AlexSchrader/README.md

 Deepening C++, Java, and Python · iOS/Swift development · Japanese (日本語) on the side

 ### ⚡ Outside the editor
-Basketball, cars, motorcycles, and anything mechanical.
+Learning languages, building apps, basketball, cars, motorcycles, and anything mechanical.
 Always taking something apart to see how it works.

 ### 📫 Reach me
 - 📧 acs.schrader123@gmail.com